CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 13.Ti=Annual Leave, Personal Leave and Compassionate Leave

 13.1.sec=The Employee is entitled to take annual holidays and personal leave in accordance with the Act or any subsequent State or Federal legislation.
-The employee’s entitlement to paid annual leave accrues progressively during a year of service according to the employee’s ordinary hours of work, and accumulates from year to year.
+The employee's entitlement to paid annual leave accrues progressively during a year of service according to the employee's ordinary hours of work, and accumulates from year to year.
 13.2.0.sec=If employed full-time, the Employee will be entitled to:

 13.2.1.sec=20 days of paid annual leave;